andreacampanella/awesome-PICO-8/README.md

 ## Hardware

-- [PocketC.H.I.P](https://getchip.com/pages/pocketchip) - A portable mini-computer, a game console, a portable synthesizer and a Linux field terminal with PICO-8 pre-installed.
+- [PocketC.H.I.P](https://getchip.com/pages/pocketchip) - A portable mini-computer, a game console, a portable synthesizer and a Linux field terminal with PICO-8 pre-installed. (discontinued)

 ## Articles & Posts